Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC

-We evaluate the physics background cross section in $pp$ collisions with the proper tagging and mistagging efficiencies.
+To provide a realistic estimate for production rates at the LHC, we evaluate the cross section for the FCNH signal and physics background in $pp$ collisions with the proper tagging and mistagging efficiencies.
 The ATLAS tagging efficiencies~\cite{Aad:2019aic} are adopted to evaluate the cross section for the FCNH signal and physics background.
 The $b$ tagging efficiency is 0.7, the probability that a $c$-jet is mistagged as a $b$-jet ($\epsilon_c$) is approximately 0.14, while the probability that a light jet ($u, d, s, g$) is mistagged as a $b$-jet ($\epsilon_j$) is 0.01.